UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 == Changelog ==

+= 1.1.4 =
+* Enhanced UniVoucher For WooCommerce with Internal Wallet functionality
-= 1.1.3 =
+* Added new method for card creation using an internal wallet = 1.1.3 =
 * Enhanced License Manager for WooCommerce integration with improved order processing
 * Fixed order context setup for better email delivery and order details display